-At Holistic Wellness Practice, therapists help clients by getting to know them as a whole, complete person.
+At Holistic Wellness Practice, our therapists help clients by getting to know them as a whole, complete person.
 A client’s problem might not be obvious and insight can be found through consideration of the whole person, utilizing all of these components.

-The Six Components
+The Six Components of Holistic Wellness

 Our physical health is what most people think about when they think of health.
-Sleep, nutrition, exercise, hormones, physical education, and addiction are all fundamental to our wellness.
+Sleep, nutrition, exercise, Yoga, hormones, physical education, and addiction are all fundamental to our wellness.
 In addition, external and environmental factors can impact our overall health.
 Therapists incorporate all these aspects of physical health when helping clients and can even serve as an accountability partner for optimal physical health.

 Mental health focuses on our cognitive abilities that affect how our brain functions and has a big influence on the other aspects of wellness.
 Simply put, it’s about understanding how and why our brain works the way that it does.
 There are genetic and environmental components of mental health to look at.
 Diving into how someone learns, problem solves, and behaves are critical aspects of mental health to look at in counseling.

 Research has shown that the happiest people on earth have deep connections with their friends, family, and community.
 One way a holistic therapist acknowledges and encourages healthy connections is by educating on what healthy boundaries are, how to incorporate these into their current relationships, and offering effective ways to communicate (and not communicate) with others.